solvexia/solvexia-api-docs/oauth/oauth-scopes.md

 ### Default scopes for OAuth applications

-If the scopes are not set up for the application and the scopes are not set during the access token request
+If the scopes are not set up for the application and the scopes are not set during the access token request, the default scope will be process_read

-WIP